|Success is when you complete the objective|

 Mindful eating must become a part of your new eating style.

-It's your dietary habits, misconceptions, mindless eating style, and food addictions that got you into the condition you're in.
+It's your dietary habits, misconceptions, mindless eating, and food addictions that got you into the condition you're in.
 The only way out is to do something different.

 Atkins Induction offers you an alternative way to eat that can make healthy eating less painful and more comfortable, but you have to want to do what's necessary to make that happen.
 Worrying about the amount of weight you lost on Induction is only setting you up to fail long-term.